West Maui TDS Site

 TDS Site Stormwater Sampling

 In early January 2024, over 3 inches of rain fell in less than 24 hours at the empty TDS Site.
 The site was under construction and debris had not yet been stored at the site.
-USACE sampled the rainwater from the storm that had collected in the leachate basin on January 11, 2024, the results of which are shown in the table as “(baseline, stormwater).”
+USACE sampled the rainwater from the storm that had collected in the leachate basin on January 11, 2024, the results of which are shown in the table as “(baseline stormwater).”

 TDS Site Surface Water Sampling

 In addition to USACE site-specific monitoring, DOH is collecting coastal water samples near the TDS Site; data can be found here.
+These data show that the levels of fire-related substances present in surface water do not pose a risk to human health.

 TDS Site Groundwater Sampling